 When you take the time to talk privately about whose turn it was to take out the trash, you allow your spouse an opportunity to apologize and try to make it right.
 To resolve the conflict at the time it happened and with each other.

 Keeping posts on social media positive is a small thing you can do that will mean a lot to your spouse.
 In the heat of the moment, the idea of having your friends rally behind you about who was supposed to take the trash out.
 But after the dust has settled, will the damage to your marriage be worth it?

 Your friends may mean well, but ultimately, they’re going to choose sides, and that makes an awkward position for everyone.

 When it gets too big

 There may be times when the conflict gets too big to resolve between the two of you.
-This is your opportunity to bring in a trusted friend or counselor.
+This is your opportunity to bring in a trusted friend or counselor, or even a divorce lawyer Frederick, MD trusts to consider options and your future.
 It should be someone you both can agree to bring in and someone you both trust to help you work through your disagreements.